 Biodiversity & Ecosystems

-Back in 2008, in the year of its birth, the Foundation established a partnership and dialogue with the Institute for Sustainable Development and International Relations (Iddri), a think tank founded by Laurence Tubiana.
+In 2008, the year of its creation, the Foundation established a dialogue and a partnership with the Institute for Sustainable Development and International Relations (IDDRI), a think tank founded by the French economist Laurence Tubiana.
 The institute acts as an interface between research and decision-making, shedding light on the political and international issues related to sustainable development and global governance.
-The fruits of the partnership can be seen in a cycle of annual conferences aimed at encouraging mobilisation and improving our appreciation of biodiversity-related issues, which also provide a platform for public researchers to share their findings.
+The partnership produced a series of annual conferences which aim to encourage action and improve awareness of biodiversity-related issues, while providing a platform for researchers to share their findings.